Earl of Airlie: Family history

 The family was probably descended from Gillebride, Earl of Angus, who received lands from William the Lion.
 Sir Walter Ogilvy (died 1440) of Lintrathen, Lord High Treasurer of Scotland from 1425 to 1431, was the Son of Sir Walter Ogilvy of Wester Powrie and Auchterhouse, a man, says Andrew of Wyntoun, "stout and manfull, bauld and wycht", who was killed in 1392.
 He built a castle at Airlie in Forfarshire and left two sons.
 The elder of these, Sir John Ogilvy (D.C 1484), was the father of Sir James Ogilvy (c.
 1430–c.
 1504), who was made a Lord of Parliament in 1491; and the younger, Sir Walter Ogilvy, was the ancestor of the Earls of Findlater.
 The Earldom of Findlater, bestowed on James Ogilvy, Lord Ogilvy of Deskford, in 1638, was united in 1711 with the Earldom of Seafield and became dormant after the death of James Ogilvy, the 7th Earl, in October 1811.

 Sir James Ogilvy's descendant, James Ogilvy, 5th Lord Ogilvy of Airlie (c.
-1541–1606), a son of James Ogilvy, master of Ogilvy, who was killed at the Battle of Pinkie in 1547, took a leading part in Scottish politics during the reigns of Mary — Queen of Scotts, and of James VI.
-In June 1562, the 5th Lord Ogilvy was badly injured in a duel with John Gordon of Findlater in Edinburgh.
+1541–1606), a son of James Ogilvy, master of Ogilvy, who was killed at the Battle of Pinkie in 1547, took a leading part in Scottish politics during the reigns of Mary, Queen of Scots, and of James VI.
+In June 1562, the 5th Lord Ogilvy sided with James Ogilvie of Cardell and was badly injured while fighting with John Gordon of Findlater in Edinburgh.
 John Gordon was imprisoned until Ogilvy recovered.